-It is important to follow steps 2, 3, 4, and 5 in sequence to avoid the possibility of electrical system damage.
+Follow steps 2, 3, 4, and 5 in sequence to avoid the possibility of electrical system damage.

-- 2. To turn the engines off, push the STOP buttons. - 3.
-After the engines stop rotating, turn the ignition keys counterclockwise to the OFF position. - 4.
-Turn the DC ignition breaker switches to the OFF position. - 5.
-Turn the battery switch OFF. - 6.
-Close the seawater intake valves (seacocks). - 7.
-Close the fuel supply and return valves. - 8.
-Carefully inspect the engine and engine compartment for indications of oil, fuel, water, or exhaust leakage.
+- 2. To turn the engines off, turn the ignition keys counterclockwise to the OFF position. - Turn the DC ignition breaker switches to the OFF position. - 5.
+Turn the battery switch OFF.